 Membership Appointments Announced for the Federal Reserve Bank of San Francisco’s Community Depository Institutions Advisory Council

-The CDIAC represents banks, thrift institutions, and credit unions of various sizes within the Twelfth District.
-The council provides input to the Bank’s senior management on a variety of topics, including economic and banking conditions, regulatory policies, and payment issues.
-It was established in 2010 by the Board of Governors to provide input to the Federal Reserve’s Board of Governors on the economy, lending conditions, and other issues of interest to community depository institutions.
+Established in 2010 by the Board of Governors, the Community Depository Institutions Advisory Council is a group that represents banks, thrift institutions, and credit unions of various sizes within the Twelfth District.
+The council provides input to the Bank’s senior management on a variety of topics, including economic and banking conditions, regulatory policies, payment issues, and other issues of interest to community depository institutions.
+Members typically serve three-year terms.

 Federal Reserve Bank of San Francisco